fernanipmo/CFTICCD3820611/Mod04/ZZ-lab/Lab 04 Constructing a polyglot data solution_fpm.md

    > **Note**: The **dotnet new** command will create a new **console** project in a folder with the same name as the project.

-2. Using the same terminal, add a reference to the existing **AdventureWorks.Models** project:
+3. At the command prompt, enter the following command, and then select Enter to add a reference to the existing **AdventureWorks.Models** project:

    CodeCopy